IPESE/REHO/docs/sections/getting_started.md

 ### Initialize available units and grids

-Initializing the energy system structure is done with the {class}`reho.model.configuration.Infrastructure` class.
+Initializing the energy system structure is done with the {class}`reho.model.infrastructure.Infrastructure` class.

 Default values for units and grids are proposed, but any parameters can be adapted through providing customized .csv files.